 - These Supplemental Technical Notes provide guidance for the installation of plywood braced panels that employ tie-downs and existing foundation systems.
-They are to be used where there is insufficient length to install the specified length of plywood braced panels as specified in the Earthquake Strengthening Schedule (Detail 2/S3) and tie-downs must be used. - Where "With Tie-down" (as specified on the Earthquake Strengthening Schedule, Detail 2/S3) is used to determine the amount of strengthening required along each wall length, proof load testing of the installed anchor is required.
-Special procedures are also required for the installation of the required tie-downs and for installation of the plywood braced panels.
-See Section H for foundation requirements.
+They are to be used where there is insufficient length to install the specified length of plywood braced panels as specified in the Earthquake Strengthening Schedule (Detail 2/S3) and tie-downs must be used. - 2.
+Where "With Tie-down" (as specified on the Earthquake Strengthening Schedule, Detail 2/S3) is used to determine the amount of strengthening required along each wall length, proof load testing of the installed anchor is required.
+Additional procedures are required for the installation of the required tie-downs and for installation of the plywood braced panels as follows: - a.
+See Section H for foundation requirements. - b.
 See Sheet D4 for tie-down installation details and plywood sheathing requirements.